Classic autism: Other symptoms

 Autistic individuals may have symptoms that are independent of the diagnosis.
 An estimated 0.5% to 10% of individuals with classic autism show unusual abilities, ranging from splinter skills such as the memorization of trivia to the extraordinarily rare talents of prodigious autistic savants.
-Sensory abnormalities are found in over 90% of autistic people, and are considered core features by some, although there was no good evidence that sensory symptoms differentiate autism from other developmental disorders.
+Sensory abnormalities are found in over 90% of autistic people, and are considered core features by some, although there is no good evidence that sensory symptoms differentiate autism from other developmental disorders.
 An estimated 60–80% of autistic people have motor signs that include poor muscle tone, poor motor planning, and toe walking.

 Causes

 It was presumed initially that there was a common cause at the genetic, cognitive, and neural levels for classic autism's characteristic triad of symptoms.
-However, over time, there was increasing evidence that autism was instead a complex and highly heritable disorder whose core aspects have distinct causes which often often co-occur.
+However, over time, there was increasing evidence that autism was instead a complex and highly heritable disorder whose core aspects have distinct causes which often co-occur.

+The exact causes of autism are unknown, but it is believed that both genetic and environmental factors play a role in its development.
+Multiple studies have shown structural and functional atypicalities in the brains of autistic people.
+Experiments have been conducted to determine if the degree of brain atypicality yields any correlation to the severity of autism.
+One study done by Elia et al. (2000) used magnetic resonance imaging (MRI) on the midsagittal area of the cerebrum, midbrain, cerebellar vermis, corpus callosum, and vermal lobules VI and VII to measure brain atypicalities in children with low-functioning autism.
+The results suggested that the midbrain structures correlate with certain developmental behavioral aspects such as motivation, mnemonic, and learning processes, though there is more research needed to confirm this.
+Furthermore, many developmental processes may contribute to several types of brain atypicalities in autism; therefore, determining the link between such atypicalities and severity of autism proves difficult.

 Although theories regarding vaccines lack convincing scientific evidence, are biologically implausible, and originated from a fraudulent study, parental concern about a potential vaccine link with autism (and subsequent concern about ASD) has led to lower rates of childhood immunizations, outbreaks of previously controlled childhood diseases in some countries, and the preventable deaths of several children.

 Diagnosis

 Diagnosis of classic autism was based on behavioral symptoms, not cause or mechanism.

+The ICD-10 criteria for childhood autism postulate that abnormal or impaired development is evident before the age of 3 in receptive or expressive language used in social communication, development of selective social attachments or reciprocal social interactions, or functional and symbolic play.
+The children would also be required to exhibit six other symptoms from three macro-categories pertaining to qualitative impairment in social interactions, quantitative abnormalities in communication, and restricted/repetitive/stereotyped patterns of behavior, interests, and activities.
+ICD-10 differentiates high functioning and low-functioning autistic people by diagnosing the additional code of intellectual disability.